grantseltzer/karn/README.md

 There are two TOML specifications that make this work.

 1) **Declarations** - You can think of these as rule definitions.
 You define a declaration as corresponding to particular system calls and capabilities.
 Each file will correspond to just a single declaration.
-Here's a couple examples of what an declaration looks like:
+Here's a couple examples of what a declaration looks like:

 _dns\_declaration.toml_
  ```
  [Seccomp]

+ default = "trap"
+ architectures = [
+	 "x86"
+ ]
- calls = [
+ allow = [
          "sendto",
          "recvfrom",
          "socket",
          "connect"
 ]

  [Apparmor]
  caps = []